DIY Porch Curtains With Shower Liners

-After writing the blog post about cottage gardens yesterday, I was inspired to work on our house today.
+After writing the blog post about stunning cottage gardens yesterday, I was inspired to work on our cottage today.

-I did work on our garden a bit, but I’m even more excited to have finished another project on our porch: we added curtains to it!
+I did work on our garden a bit, but I’m even more excited to show you that we finished another project on our porch: we added DIY porch curtains to it!

 I love our porch.
 It’s one of my favorite features of the Blue Cottage, but since we moved in almost two years ago, we haven’t really been able to use it much at all.